Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Preliminary results

-The stochastic vectors $\pi_k$ from Lemma~\ref{lemma-TimeVaryPiVectors} will be used to define an appropriate Lyapunov function associated with the method.
-We note that the sequence $\{\pi_k\}$ is an absolute probability sequence~\cite{Seneta}, which has also been used in~\cite{touri2014} to study the ergodicity properties of a more involved random matrix sequences.
+The stochastic vector $\pi_k$ in Lemma~\ref{lemma-TimeVaryPiVectors} will be used to define an appropriate Lyapunov function associated with the method.
+The sequence $\{\pi_k\}$ is an absolute probability sequence~\cite{Seneta}, which has also been used in~\cite{touri2014} to study the ergodicity properties of more involved random matrix sequences.